Stress in Children – Causes, Signs and Tips to Manage

-What is Stress in Children?
+What Is Stress in Children?

 Children suffer from stress even more than adults do, as they are exposed to new and confusing environments constantly.
 Their sense of self-worth is intimately tied to the expectations posed by the adults around them, such as parents and teachers, but their peers can also influence it.
-If your child’s esteem takes a hit, they will find it challenging to cope with the situation.
+If your child’s self-esteem takes a hit, they will find it challenging to cope with the situation.

 How Common is Stress in Early Childhood?